What Are the Common Causes of Miscarriage?

-- As you get older, especially after age 35, your risk for chromosome problems specifically, and miscarriage in general, increases.
+- As you get older, especially after age 35, your risk for chromosome problems specifically, and pregnancy loss in general, goes up.

-Miscarriages from chromosome problems usually don't occur again in future pregnancies.
+Miscarriages from chromosome problems usually don't happen again in future pregnancies.

-- An infection such as cytomegalovirus or German measles
+- An infection such as cytomegalovirus or rubella

-- Poorly controlled chronic diseases such as diabetes or high blood pressure
+- Poorly controlled long-term diseases such as diabetes or high blood pressure

 - Thyroid disease, lupus, and other autoimmune disorders

-- Problems with your uterus or cervix, such as: fibroids; an abnormally shaped uterus; or a cervix that opens and widens too early, called incompetent cervix
+- Problems with your uterus or cervix, such as fibroids, an abnormally shaped uterus, or a cervix that opens and widens too early, called cervical insufficiency

-Your habits as the mom-to-be can increase the risk of miscarriage.
+Your habits as the mom-to-be can increase the risk of a pregnancy loss.
 Here are some habits that are dangerous for a developing baby:

-In addition to secondhand smoke, certain substances in your environment at home or at work may also put your pregnancy at risk for miscarriage.
+In addition to secondhand smoke, certain substances in your environment at home or at work could put your pregnancy at risk.
 These include: